Brandon-Lanier/Average-Out/README.md

 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.

-Thanks to everyone in the Adam's Cohort for your continued support during our third week of tier 2!
+Thanks to everyone in the Adam's Cohort for being such a great group of individuals!

+Special thanks to my wife, Allison, for being my UI tester!

 ## Support